rawpython/remi/notebooks/readme.md

         super(MyApp, self).__init__(*args,)

     def _net_interface_ip(self):
+        # used for the ws(s) address
         ip = super()._net_interface_ip()
         return ip + f"/proxy/{remiport}"

     def _overload(self, data, **kwargs):
+        # every content sent back to a client needs /res: to be overloaded and replaced by /proxy/8085/res: (holds for editor_resources and the like)
         if "filename" in kwargs:
             filename = kwargs['filename']
         else: